monographhq/robertos/README.md

 Every ingredient vendor has a different schedule, price, communication channel, and technical sophistication when it comes to ordering.
 Roberto is managing his entire ingredient ordering process in Excel 🤯.
 Last week his West Oakland spot was low-on-dough and had to turn down customer orders.
 Not ideal.

-To make matters even more fun, Roberto wants to expand and open 5 more pizzerias this year—his ordering problem is going to increase exponentially!
+To make matters even more fun, Roberto wants to expand and **open 5 more pizzerias this year**—his ordering problem is going to increase exponentially!

 ### Ingredient Delivery